10 Signs That Insecurity Is Getting In Your Way + How To Change The Pattern

 1. You love to please others.

 Take note of the times you go against your own will and do something you don’t want to do.
 Start to become aware of this behavior.
 The first step to ending the people-pleasing game is to acknowledge that you're playing it.
-Once you acknowledge it, you can stand up and speak for yourself.
+Once you acknowledge it, you can start to practice standing up for yourself and drawing boundaries where you need to.

 2. You have a difficult time saying no.